Artis College of Science and Technology

 At RU, our Geology Majors typically come from three pools -

 - Transfer-students from Community Colleges

 - Students (Undecided Majors) taking an Introductory Geology (100-level) class for meeting their Science Graduation/CORE requirement, and deciding to formally declare their Major in Geology.

 If you are curious about starting your career as a Geologist, the following information is provided to help you get answers to some FAQs.
-For any other questions, please feel free to contact our Department Head - Dr. Skip Watts at email@example.com or call the Geology Secretary at (540) 831-5652 to schedule an appointment with Dr. Watts or simply stop by his office in Reed Hall - 104 (first door on your left just as you enter Reed Hall)... we'd love to meet you!
+For any other questions, please feel free to contact our Department Chair Dr. John Tso email@example.com or call the Geology Secretary at (540) 831-5652 to schedule an appointment with Dr. Tso or simply stop by his office in Reed Hall - 104 (first door on your left just as you enter Reed Hall)... we'd love to meet you!

 In fact, my (Dr. Sethi) own career as a geologist started 25 years ago when I was attending Ferguson College in India and needed one more science class and the only class that fit my schedule was Geology-100.
 The problem was I hadn't even heard of Geology before and so decided to simply knock on the Chairperson's Office-door thinking who better to ask about Geology and career-prospects than him... his name was Dr. Sowani (himself educated in the US as a Geologist)...
 I shall never forget that day when he stopped whatever he was doing and invited me in and then spoke to me for over an hour, with a child-like sparkle in his 60-year old eyes, about what being a Geologist meant and of the satisfaction his job brought him, and I knew I wanted to be a Geologist, right there and then... and I have never looked back!